Electronics, GPIO, and Sensors

 - touchscreen for kiosk experience

-- phone/browser UI for richer controls
+- phone or browser UI for richer controls

 Motor and Relay Caution